LuisEdDias/stock-app-api/docs/decisions.md

 * Is unique (single instance).
 * Cannot be created, deleted, or modified via API endpoints.
 * Bypasses group and permission checks by design.

 ### Consequences

+* Ensures recoverability after catastrophic database loss.
+* Prevents permanent administrative lockout.
+* Enforces secure operational practices via external secret management.
+* Requires deployment environments to be correctly configured before startup.

+This approach balances security, operational resilience, and auditability while maintaining a clear separation between bootstrap authority and regular authorization logic.

+---

+## ADR-006: Use UUID as External User Identifier

+### Context

+The system exposes a REST API secured by JWT-based authentication.
+Users are persisted in a relational database and are referenced internally by a database-generated primary key.

+As part of the security and architectural refactoring, the application must define how users are identified:

+* internally (database, relationships, performance)

+* externally (API, JWT tokens, logs, integrations)

+In particular, the JWT `sub` (subject) claim must uniquely and safely identify the authenticated user without exposing sensitive or implementation-specific details.

+### Decision

+The system will use **two distinct identifiers for users**:

+1. **Internal Identifier**
+* Type: `Long`
+* Purpose: database primary key, internal relationships, joins, and performance
+* Visibility: **internal only**, never exposed outside the backend

+2. **External Identifier**
+* Type: `UUID`
+  * Purpose:
+  * JWT `sub` claim
+  * Public API paths
+  * Logs and audit trails
+  * Future integrations and distributed scenarios
+* Visibility: exposed to clients and external systems

+The JWT `sub` claim will contain the user’s **UUID external identifier**, not the database ID.

+### Consequences